Section 8 HCV

 The Housing Authority does not own Section 8 Housing Choice Voucher housing.
 You choose your own house or apartment anywhere in Tulare County, as long as it meets certain guidelines.
 Renting from relatives is not allowed unless required by a specific medical necessity.

-You may apply for the Section 8 Housing Choice Voucher Program by telephone at a central location, and there is only one countywide waiting list.
+You may apply for the Section 8 Housing Choice Voucher Program through our Online Application in the left sidebar, and there is only one countywide waiting list.
 Funding for the Section 8 Housing Choice Voucher Program is provided to eligible applicants on a first-come, first-served basis, and people who live or work in Tulare County will be assisted before non-county residents.
 In the event that HATC’s leasing rate falls below 97%, preference will be given to an applicant who is able to ‘lease-in place’.
 Preference will continue to be weighted until lease up rate reaches 97%.
 Once target lease up rate is obtained, preference will continue to be documented as part of the application intake process, however, it will not be weighted until such time that lease up rate falls below 97% at any other given time.

 To qualify for the ‘lease-in place’ preference the applicant must already have an open Section 8 application and submit the necessary verifications to obtain such preference.
 Acceptable verification will consist of an executed lease agreement with current lease term.
 Applicant must have resided in the unit for a minimum of three months and must be current on their rent payment (i.e. must not be past due on rent/owe landlord monies).
 Also, current landlord will need to complete and return the ‘Landlord Participation’ verification form (available for download here).

 While on the waiting list, you may be contacted by mail to see if you are still interested.
 The Housing Authority will ask you to confirm your address, family size and income.